ElucidataInc/polly-docs/docs/Apps/Data Studio/CCLE Correlation Analysis.md

 *   **CCLE mutation:** Mutation File - File “CCLE_mutations.csv” from DepMap Public 20Q2 data release at the DepMap portal.

-*   **CCLE metadata:** File “ sample_info.csv” from DepMap Public 20Q2 data release at the DepMap portal.
+*   **CCLE metadata:** File “sample_info.csv” from DepMap Public 20Q2 data release at the DepMap portal.

 # Tutorial

-Select *CCLE Correlation Analysis App* from the dashboard under the *Studio Presets* Tab.
+Select *CCLE Correlation Analysis App* from the dashboard under the *Studio Presets* tab.

 ![Dashboard](../../img/ccle/1.png)<center>**Figure 1.** Polly Dashboard</center>

-Select an existing workspace from the drop-down and provide the *Name of the Session* to be redirected to *CCLE Correlation Analysis Preset's* upload page.
+Select an existing Workspace from the drop-down and provide the *Name of the Session* to be redirected to *CCLE Correlation Analysis Preset's* upload page.

 ![Selection](../../img/ccle/2.png) <center>**Figure 2.** App selection</center>